 USGS issued updated seismic hazard maps in 2008 and the CEUS SSC study was published in 2012.
-The PSHA for existing facilities at Y-12 was formally reviewed against this updated information in 2012 (Update of the Seismic Hazard at the Department of Energy National Nuclear Security Administration Y-12 National Security Complex [RP-900000-0029]) (NNSA 2012).
+Consistent with DOE's requirement for a ten-year review, the PSHA for existing facilities at Y-12 was formally reviewed against this updated information in 2012 (Update of the Seismic Hazard at the Department of Energy National Nuclear Security Administration Y-12 National Security Complex [RP-900000-0029]) (NNSA 2012).
 That review showed that both the 2008 USGS hazard map and the 2012 CEUS SSC study resulted in a decrease in the seismic hazard when compared to the Y-12 2003 site-specific PSHA.
-Based on the comparison, and to be conservative, Y-12 decided to continue to use the more conservative 2003 site-specific seismic hazard (CNS 2020a).8
+Based on the comparison, and to be conservative, Y-12 decided to continue to use the more conservative 2003 site-specific seismic hazard (CNS 2020a).